-We’re probably nine months away from most of the 2019 iPhone announcements, but we’ve already seen several credible rumors emerge as we push away from the iPhone XS launch into 2019.
+We’re probably five months away from most of the 2019 iPhone announcements, but we’ve already seen a bunch of credible 2019 iPhone rumors emerge.

-The company’s new iPhones will reportedly feature a new A13 processor, a new camera setup, OLED (and LCD) displays without 3D Touch and Apple Pencil support.
+The company’s new iPhones will reportedly feature a new A13 processor, a new camera setup, 4GB of RAM and a dual-camera setup on the iPhone XR’s successor, OLED and LCD displays without 3D Touch, and Apple Pencil support.

-Rumors claim the new 2019 iPhones will ditch Lightning in favor of USB-C like Apple’s new iPad Pro models.
-A separate report claims the company will keep Lightning as the standard.
-Look for this to get cleared up closer to launch.
+Rumors claim the new 2019 iPhones will ditch Lightning in favor of USB-C like Apple’s newest iPad Pros.
+Several other reports claim the company will keep Lightning as the standard on the 2019 iPhones.

 Apple’s 2019 phones are still in development which means plans can and likely will change before they are unveiled to the public, but there are already some great reasons to think about waiting for the 2019 models.

 In this guide we’ll take you through reasons to consider waiting and also some reasons to think about settling on another device in in the first half of this year.